If you have trouble focusing, you’ve found the right resource.

 The benefits of exercise on dopamine and focus are immediate, but they also get better with time–if you exercise routinely[*].

 Although more intense forms of exercise may work faster to boost focus, you’ll want to find out which kinds of exercise work best for you, then stick with those.
 A balanced approach wins out long-term.

 Starting with the easiest items on your to-do list is one way to get some small and immediate wins, but if you have too much on your plate, you’ll never get to the challenging items.

 Instead, try starting with the hardest or most important task.
 Once you make progress there, you’ll have the momentum to cruise through the rest of your list.

 This tip is counterintuitive, but it’s a great way to power through procrastination.

-Not only that, you may even find that starting with the more difficult tasks on your agenda leads to better solutions to easier ones.
+Not only that, but you may also find that as you solve the hardest tasks on your agenda, you find simpler solutions to the easier tasks, too.

 #3: Prevent Nutrient Deficiencies